hirrolot/datatype99/README.md

 typedef <type>N <variant-name>_N;
 ```

- 3. For each variant, the following type definition to a corresponding sum type is generated:
+ 4. For each variant, the following type definition to a corresponding sum type is generated:

 ```
 typedef struct <datatype-name> <variant-name>SumT;
 ```

- 4. For each sum type, the following tagged union is generated (inside the union, only fields to structures of non-empty variants are generated):
+ 5. For each sum type, the following tagged union is generated (inside the union, only fields to structures of non-empty variants are generated):

 ```
-typedef struct <datatype-name> {
+struct <datatype-name> {
     enum {
         <variant-name>0Tag, ..., <variant-name>NTag
     } tag;